Motorcycle Accident Attorneys in Louisville, Kentucky

 After a motorcycle crash, be sure that you:

-- Avoid discussing fault or giving recorded statement until you speak with an attorney
+Avoid discussing fault or giving recorded statements until you speak with an attorney

 The personal injury attorneys at the Slechter Law Firm can provide several valuable services in your case.
 Our attorneys can investigate the accident scene, preserve evidence, interview witnesses, and deal with the insurance company on your behalf.
 Recovering from a motorcycle accident can be a difficult process, and our attorneys work hard to handle every aspect of your case so that you can focus on reclaiming your life.